Students With Disabilities

-- Campus Career Connect (C3): is an online group mentoring program where college students with a disability can connect with professional mentors and get help reaching their career goals.
+- Campus Career Connect (C3): Online group mentoring program where college students with a disability can connect with professional mentors and get help reaching their career goals.
 Open to any student with a disability from Massachusetts or studying in Massachusetts.

-- EOP's Diversity and Inclusion Career Center: A premier diversity online job board.
-We connect employers dedicated to hiring a diversified workforce with qualified job seekers in all career backgrounds.
+- EOP's Diversity and Inclusion Career Center: A premier diversity online job board connecting employers dedicated to hiring a diversified workforce with qualified job seekers in all career backgrounds

 - Work Without Limits: A virtual gateway for job seekers with disabilities and employers looking to hire.
 Thousands of candidates and job postings are updated on a daily basis.